 Companies still running on outdated platforms are signaling that they have neglected their web presence.
 Look for:

-• Wix or Squarespace sites on companies with 20+ employees (they have outgrown the platform)
+- Wix or Squarespace sites on companies with 20+ employees who have outgrown the platform

-• Expired or misconfigured SSL certificates (signals technical neglect)
+- Expired or misconfigured SSL certificates, a signal of technical neglect

 Tools like BuiltWith and Wappalyzer let you filter companies by technology stack.
-If a $5M ARR B2B SaaS company is still running on a Wix site, that is a prospect who needs your help and probably knows it.
+If a scaling B2B SaaS company is still on a basic Wix site, that is a prospect who needs your help and probably knows it.

 Leadership change signals

-Running LinkedIn and email as a combined sequence produces better results than either channel alone.
+Running LinkedIn and email as one coordinated sequence beats either channel alone.
 Here is the day-by-day cadence:

-1. Day 1: View their LinkedIn profile (creates a notification and familiarity)
+- Day 1: View their LinkedIn profile, which creates a notification and familiarity

-2. Day 2: Send a LinkedIn connection request — no note, or a short non-pitchy note referencing a shared connection or interest
+- Day 2: Send a LinkedIn connection request, no note or a short non-pitchy note referencing a shared connection or interest

-3. Day 4: Send Email 1 — signal-based intro referencing a specific website issue
+- Day 4: Send Email 1, a signal-based intro referencing a specific website issue

-4. Day 7: If connection accepted, send LinkedIn DM 1 — conversational, references the same signal as the email
+- Day 7: If the connection is accepted, send LinkedIn DM 1, conversational, referencing the same signal as the email

-5. Day 12: Send Email 2 — different angle or additional signal (e.g., competitor comparison)
+- Day 12: Send Email 2, a different angle or additional signal such as a competitor comparison

-6. Day 18: Send LinkedIn DM 2 or Email 3 — share a relevant case study or insight, soft breakup
+- Day 18: Send LinkedIn DM 2 or Email 3, sharing a relevant case study or insight, then a soft breakup

-Cold email templates that reference specific website problems
+Cold email templates that reference a specific site problem

 Template 1: PageSpeed signal

 [First name], I ran [Company]’s homepage through Google PageSpeed Insights and it scored [X]/100 on mobile.
-At that speed, Google’s data suggests you are losing roughly [Y]% of mobile visitors before the page even loads.
+At that speed, Google’s own data suggests you are losing a meaningful share of mobile visitors before the page even loads.

-We have helped [similar company type — e.g., B2B SaaS companies in the healthcare space] cut load times by 60-70% and improve mobile conversion rates.
-Would a 15-minute audit walkthrough be useful?
-No pitch — just showing you what is fixable.
+We have helped similar [industry] companies cut load times and lift mobile conversion.
+Would a short audit walkthrough be useful?
+No pitch, just showing you what is fixable.

 Template 2: Funding signal

-[First name], saw [Company] closed a [round size] round — congrats.
-Usually after a raise, the website becomes a priority since it is the first thing investors, partners, and prospects see.
+[First name], saw [Company] closed a new round, congrats.
+Usually right after a raise the website jumps up the priority list, since it is the first thing investors, partners, and prospects check.

-I took a look at [Company].com — the positioning is strong, but the site architecture and performance could use a refresh to match where you are headed.
-We specialize in [specific type — e.g., high-performance marketing sites for funded SaaS companies].
+I took a look at [Company].com.
+The positioning is strong, but the site performance and structure could use a refresh to match where you are headed.
+Worth a short call to share what we would prioritize first?

 LinkedIn DMs work when they feel like the start of a professional conversation, not a sales pitch.
 The key: reference something specific about their business, not about your services.

 Thanks for connecting, [First name].
-I have been looking at [Company]’s site and noticed a few quick wins — particularly around [specific issue: mobile performance / page structure / conversion flow].
+I have been looking at [Company]’s site and spotted a few quick wins, especially around [mobile performance / page structure / conversion flow].
 I put together a short audit.
 Want me to send it over?
 No strings attached.

-[First name], we just wrapped a project for [similar company type] — rebuilt their site from [old platform] to [new stack] and they saw [specific result].
+[First name], we just wrapped a project for a [similar company type], rebuilt their site from [old platform] to [new stack], and the load time and lead flow both improved.
 Given [Company]’s current setup, some of the same approach could apply.
-Interested in seeing the case study?
+Want to see the case study?

-The pattern: lead with value, reference their situation specifically, and make the next step low-friction.
-Never open with “We are a web development agency that specializes in…” — that is about you, not them.
+The pattern is consistent: lead with value, reference their situation specifically, and make the next step low-friction.
+Never open with “We are a web development agency that specializes in.”
+That is about you, not them.

-How to automate this without sounding like a robot
+How do you automate this without sounding like a robot?

-Running the full signal-based prospecting and outreach process manually — researching each company, checking PageSpeed scores, writing personalized messages, sending on schedule, tracking replies — takes 15 to 20 hours per week.
+Running the full signal-based process manually, researching each company, checking PageSpeed scores, writing personalized messages, sending on schedule, and tracking replies, eats 15 to 20 hours per week.
 For an agency owner who is also delivering client work, that is not sustainable.

 GTM Bud automates the execution layer while keeping the personalization that makes outbound work:

-• Personalized messaging: Each email and LinkedIn DM is written based on the prospect’s actual company, tech stack, and specific signals — not generic templates with a first name swapped in.
+- Personalized messaging: Each email and LinkedIn DM is written from the prospect’s actual company, tech stack, and specific signals, not generic templates with a first name swapped in.

-• Background operation: The system runs while you deliver client work.
-You get involved when someone replies and wants to talk.
+- Background operation: The system runs while you deliver client work.
+You step in when someone replies and wants to talk.

 Setup takes about 15 minutes.
 Define your ICP, review the AI-generated messages, launch.
 Your first campaign can be live before your next standup.

 An interested reply is not a signed contract.
 The gap between “this sounds interesting” and “let’s schedule a call” is where many agencies lose momentum.
-Speed matters: respond within 2 hours during business hours.
-After 24 hours, reply-to-call conversion drops by 50 percent or more.
+Speed matters: respond within a couple of hours during business hours, because conversion drops sharply once a reply sits untouched for a day.

 The one-question qualifier: